MarshMeadow/Repair-Win-OS/README.md

-Got it — I cleaned this up, fixed a few incorrect commands, improved structure, and made it safer + more “real-world accurate” for a GitHub repo README.

-Here’s a **ready-to-copy updated version**:

----

 # 🛠️ Repair-Win-OS

 A collection of built-in Windows tools and command-line methods to help diagnose and repair common system issues on **Windows 10 / Windows 11**.